kenruze/Local-Package-Helper/README.md

 ![](Documentation/images/LocalPackageHelper.png)

-Either use the window to add the directory for local package folders, or add a directory to _localPackageFolders.txt_ in this package folder and re-open the Local Package Helper window
+Either use the window to add directories for local package folders, or add directories to _localPackageFolders.txt_ in this package folder.

 The window shows available local packages and indicates if they are installed.